sttrayno/understat-scripts/README.md

-Collection of scripts for pulling out bulk data from Understat
+Collection of scripts for pulling out bulk data from Understat, may end up building these into a command line utility at somepoint